 Week 4 and Week 5

 All in all, this 5-week checklist is a great way to get familiarized with practices you can follow with Optmyzr, and though the steps here are just our recommendations, we think it will be of great use for you and your team.
-You can find the detailed checklist here, and if you would like a customized checklist for your team, feel free to write to firstname.lastname@example.org and we’ll be happy to help you.
+If you would like a customized checklist for your team, feel free to write to email@example.com and we’ll be happy to help you.